aomlomics/edna2obis/README.md

 - Improved taxonomic assignment accuracy and performance, with new caching methods
 - Users can specify which assays to NOT include species rank for taxonomic assignment (for example, Bacterial taxonomies often have the HOST organism as the species)
 - A new output file is created, `taxa_assignment_INFO.csv`, which gives information on how the taxonomies were assigned
-- Generates an HTML output report to document your edna2obis run
+- Generates an HTML output report, `edna2obis_report.html` to document your run

 ### Example data abstract: